 “Lennox®, one of the leading A/C system manufacturers, has conducted research that shows these cheaper alternate refrigerants are not compatible with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
 “Recharging older A/C systems with these alternative refrigerants might actually damage the equipment and create more high-cost problems.
 These so called drop-in refrigerants will also nullify any applicable manufacturer’s warranty.”

 Because of the R22 phase out, the HVAC industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant increase by 300% to 400%, and that cost is only expected to continue to increase as summer arrives.

 New air conditioning systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be combined or used in an existing air conditioning system or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be adequate for existing systems, though at a much higher cost, allowing time to upgrade equipment before the phase-out period.
+Currently, reclamation and recycling of R22 is expected to be adequate for existing systems, though at a much higher cost, allowing time to upgrade systems before the phase-out period.

 “Homeowners don’t have to replace their air conditioner now, but it’s good for them to know their options in this situation,” added Moody.
 “It’s crucial to know you can’t blend R22 and R410A.
-When a new R410A system is installed, both the outdoor equipment and coil need replacing, and the interconnecting refrigerant tubing needs inspecting.
+When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
 These newer systems are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”